 The PTFA - what do we do?

 The PTFA is made up of parents, teachers, and friends of Edgworth Primary School who generously volunteer their time for the benefit of the school.
 The PTFA has two functions, fundraising and to provide an opportunity for those involved with the school to meet socially.
-Through the efforts and generosity of the PTFA members and all those that support PTFA events the school has been able to fund such major projects as a sound system and staging for performances in the Hall, an outdoor activity and sensory garden for the Reception class and the move and refurbishment of the school Library.
+Through the efforts and generosity of the PTFA members and all those that support PTFA events the school has been able to fund such major projects as a sound system and staging for performances in the hall, an outdoor activity and sensory garden for the Reception class, the move and refurbishment of the school Library and a complete new reading scheme of books.
 Smaller items, such as a small cooker, a guitar, sports kit, the notice board, digital cameras, blinds for classrooms and new books are some of those obtained in addition.

 The Committee Members

 Chairperson: Vanessa McDermott

 The Chairperson is responsible for leading the members in organising the events.
 Through regular (half-termly) meetings, ideas for new events are generated and commitments of help finalised for those events that are imminent.
 Contacting and liaising with the school team, PTFA sponsors and volunteers is a key element of the role.

 The Secretary takes minutes of the meetings and copies these to those who attend and anyone else who is interested in receiving them.
 Letters are generated and some event booking are the main tasks. the secretary co-ordinates information and supports the Chairperson where possible.